-All those who are in residence at camp or traveling on a URJ Israel Immersive program are required to have completed the age-appropriate vaccine schedule or the relevant immunization catch-up schedule recommended by the American Academy of Pediatrics (AAP), the Canadian Paediatric Society, the Center for Disease Control (CDC) as well as vaccination requirements at the vast majority of primary and secondary schools around the United States.
+All those who are in residence at camp or traveling on a URJ program are required to have completed the age-appropriate vaccine schedule or the relevant immunization catch-up schedule recommended by the American Academy of Pediatrics (AAP), the Canadian Paediatric Society, the Center for Disease Control (CDC) as well as vaccination requirements at the vast majority of primary and secondary schools around the United States.
 Please note that some of the vaccines are provided as combined doses rather than individually, such as Pediarix or ProQuad.
-Ask your health care provider if you are not sure which vaccines you or your teen have received.
+Ask your health care provider if you are not sure which vaccines you or your child have received.
+COVID Vaccination recommendations are listed separately below (not in the age requirement categories).

+633 Third Avenue New York, NY 10017-6778

+212.650.4000 | urj@urj.org | URJ.org

-- Infants below the age of 18 months will have completed the age-appropriate number of doses for each immunization listed below.
-For example, a 9-month old infant will have received 3 doses of DTaP, an 18-month old infant will have received 1 dose of MMR, etc. DTaP (Diphtheria, Tetanus & Pertussis) 4 doses HiB (Haemophilus Type B) 3-4 doses depending on vaccine type HepB (Hepatitis B) 3 doses IPV (Polio) 3 doses MMR (Measles, Mumps & Rubella) 1 dose PCV13 (Pneumococcal conjugate) 4 doses - Children below the age of 11 will have completed all of the above series listed in #1 as well as the ageappropriate number of doses for each immunization listed below.
-For example, a 2-year-old child will have received 4 doses of DTaP, and a child above age 6 will have received 2 doses of MMR, etc. DTaP (Diphtheria, Tetanus & Pertussis) - 5 doses MMR (Measles, Mumps & Rubella) - 1 additional dose to make a total of 2 doses
+1. Infants below the age of 18 months will have completed the age-appropriate number of doses for each immunization listed below.
+For example, a 9-month old infant will have received 3 doses of DTaP, an 18-month old infant will have received 1 dose of MMR, etc.

+DTaP (Diphtheria, Tetanus & Pertussis) - 4 doses HiB (Haemophilus Type B) - 3-4 doses depending on vaccine type HepB (Hepatitis B) - 3 doses IPV (Polio) - 3 doses MMR (Measles, Mumps & Rubella) - 1 dose PCV13 (Pneumococcal conjugate) - 4 doses

+2. Children below the age of 11 will have completed all of the above series listed in #1 as well as the age-appropriate number of doses for each immunization listed below.
+For example, a 2-year-old child will have received 4 doses of DTaP, and a child above age 6 will have received 2 doses of MMR, etc.

+DTaP (Diphtheria, Tetanus & Pertussis) - 5 doses

-Varicella (Chicken Pox) - 2 doses or date of clinically diagnosed chicken pox infection.
+MMR (Measles, Mumps & Rubella) - 1 additional dose to make a total of 2 doses Varicella (Chicken Pox) - 2 doses or date of clinically diagnosed chicken pox infection.